TeenCoder159/oxid/README.md

 ---

-Currently supports login and signups with little safety
-# It saves the username & password as a file name and as the content respectively

-# Supports unadvisable encryption / decryption
+Currently supports login and signups with little safety It saves the username & password as a file name and as the content respectively Supports unadvisable encryption / decryption
-# username_password